multiplemonomials/multicast_expert/README.rst

     A: For reception, this should be possible; it may be implemented in a future version of the library.

 Q: Why are my multicasts to the loopback device not going through in Linux?
     A: Linux seems to be very picky about what it allows through loopback.
 First of all, you need to use ``ip route`` to add a route directing your multicast address to the ``lo`` interface.
+For example, the command ``sudo ip route add 239.2.2.0/24 dev lo`` would allow any multicasts in the 239.2.2.x range through loopback.

     Additionally, for IPv6, I have found that multicasts to addresses that don't start with ``ffx1`` (i.e. non-interface-local addresses) do not seem to be sent on loopback.
 Still trying to find any document explaining this behavior...

 Q: My multicasts aren't being received in Linux, even though I see them coming in in packet dumps.
     A: On Linux, you must also be careful of a kernel feature called Reverse Path Filtering (RPF).
 You see, in most cases, multicast doesn't care about unicast IPs or subnets -- you can quite easily have a machine with IP 10.0.0.1 send multicasts to 192.168.1.2, even though those are on different subnets so they can't normally communicate.
 However, RPF throws a wrench in this.
 In its default "loose" mode (setting 2), it blocks reception of IP packets if they come from an IP address not reachable by any interface.
 So, for example, if you receive a multicast from 10.0.0.1 but you only have routes in your routing table for 192.168.x.x IP addresses, the kernel will summarily drop the packet.
 The easiest fix is to label one of your network interfaces as a default route.
-This makes all IP addresses reachable from it, so the multicast packets will be able to get by the check.
+This makes all IP addresses reachable from an interface, so all packets will be able to get by the check.

     RPF's "strict" mode (setting 1) is even worse.
 It applies the same check, but on a per-interface level.
 So, in order to receive packets from multicast address X, each individual interface must have a routing rule permitting it to send packets to X.  If this is too much of a pain to set up, you can turn RPF off using sysctl (`this seems like a decent guide <https://access.redhat.com/solutions/53031#:~:text=rp_filter%20parameter%20only%20has%20two,default%20is%201%20(loose).>`_).
 Just remember to change it both for the "all" interface and for whichever interfaces you want to affect -- the kernel takes the stricter of the two values.

+    If RPF isn't the problem, you may also want to check any firewalls (firewalld/iptables) and see if those are blocking multicast packets.

 Q: If I have a socket that receives from multiple mcast addresses, say A and B, and I receive a packet, how do I tell whether the packet was sent to multicast address A or B?
     A: You can't, or at least I haven't found a way to do this from Python.
 You'll need to create multiple sockets if you need this information.